courtois-neuromod/engineering_doc/game_controller/3D_Printed_Parts.md

 Bed temperature | 50 °C
 Layer height | 0.1 mm
 Print direction | +Y
 Comments | Some post finishing of guiding slots may be required to get smooth button motion.
 Use of fine grit small detailing files or sanding paper recommended.
-This part can be printed at lower than 100%, but make sure that walls are thick enough.
+This part can be printed at lower than 100% density, but make sure that walls are thick enough.
 Cura's default with 0.4 mm nozzle is 1 mm, at least double that.